Withdrawal of protection status

 Hungarian Helsinki Committee Visit Website

-Contrary to 2019, the HHC is aware of one case from 2020 where a refugee status granted in 1998 was not revoked.
+In 2020 the HHC was aware of one case from 2020 where a refugee status granted in 1998 was not revoked.
 The authority had initiated the revocation in line with the assessment that the circumstances based on which the status had been granted had ceased.
 However, during the procedure the applicant provided sufficient proof to justify his further need for protection.
 The HHC is aware of a case from 2021 where the NDGAP initiated a withdrawal procedure for a Palestinian beneficiary of international protection because the man had obtained a Palestinian passport.
 Nevertheless, he clarified during the procedure that he requested the passport for administrative purposes and that he contemplated to travel to Palestine.
 Based on his statements and justification, the NDGAP terminated the procedure and thus, maintained his status.

 The HHC is also aware of the case of a Pakistani man whose status review procedure was initiated for the fourth time in four years.
 The applicant has been living in Hungary since 2013 as a beneficiary of subsidiary protection.
 He had a successful status review procedure in 2018 and 2019.
 In 2020, however, a new one was initiated resulting in status withdrawal with reference to classified data.
 This decision was successfully challenged before the court and the NDGAP eventually had to leave the applicant’s status intact.
 In 2021, a new status review procedure was initiated against him.
 As a result, the authority withdrew his status for the 2nd time, again with reference to classified data and the credibility of the applicant, but the decision was challenged before the court.
 In its judgment of May 2022, the court, having looked into the classified data files, found that the applicant was credible and quashed the asylum authority’s withdrawing decision accordingly.
 It is worth noting that the applicant won a case against Hungary in front of the ECtHR, regarding his unlawful detention during his asylum procedure.